Gas industry of Iran

 Iran ranks second in the world after Russia in terms of natural gas reserves.

-The key asset is the South Pars (Iranian part)/ North Field (Qatari part) field, which is a joint field with Qatar.
+Key asset is South Pars (Iranian part)/ North Field (Qatari part) field, which is a joint field with Qatar.

 Natural gas production

-In June 2025, Iran successfully launched the fourth gas purification complex at the 14th phase of the South Pars gas field.
+In June 2025, Iran successfully launched the fourth gas treatment complex at the 14th phase of South Pars gas field.
+Overall production rate increased up to 716 mcm/d as a result.

 Selected aspects of the domestic gas market

-The bulk of the extracted volume is used to meet domestic demand.
+Absolute majority of produced natural gas is used to meet domestic demand.

 Energy crisis

-The gas deficit was estimated at 0.35 billion cubic meters in December 2024. m per day.
+The gas deficit was estimated at 350 million cubic meters per day in December.
 Its reasons are explained by the lack of foreign investment, mismanagement, and corruption.
 However, Iran's problem is primarily a growth disorder related to the lack of a necessary gas storage system (underground gas storage facilities - UGS).

 UGS